Fact: Did you know batch area rug cleaning plants can wash 10-12 rugs at a time?

 With batch washing, the company can wash many rugs at one time and since “time is money” the higher their production, the more money in their pockets.

-Recently we’ve seen an uptick in the number of national carpet cleaning franchises starting to get into the “rug cleaning business”.
+Recently we’ve seen an uptick in the number of national carpet cleaning franchises (check over here) starting to get into the “rug cleaning business”.
 They are purchasing industrial size washing machines and advertising they’re now “rug cleaning specialists.